mermaid-js/mermaid/docs/flowchart.md

 ## Graph declarations with spaces between vertices and link and without semicolon

-* In graph declarations, the statements can now end without a semicolon also.
+* In graph declarations, the statements also can now end without a semicolon.
 After release 0.2.16, ending a graph statement with semicolon is just optional.
 So the below graph declaration is also valid along with the old declarations of the graph.

-* A single space is allowed between a vertices and the link.
+* A single space is allowed between vertices and the link.
 However there should not be any space between a vertex and its text and a link and its text.
 The old syntax of graph declaration will also work and hence this new feature is optional and is introduce to improve readability.

 Below is the new declaration of the graph which is also valid along with the old declaration of the graph as described in the graph example on the home wiki page.